 Fuk Tak Temple, Shau Kei Wan, Chinese temple in Shau Kei Wan, Hong Kong.

-The temple is located on Kam Wah Street and welcomes visitors throughout the week.
-Travelers arriving by MTR should use Shau Kei Wan Station and follow signs to Exit B1 for convenient access.
+The temple is on Kam Wah Street and is open to visitors every day of the week.
+Those coming by MTR can use Shau Kei Wan Station and follow signs to Exit B1, from where the temple is a short walk away.

 The community of curious travelers